Skip to main content

 PersistentVolume for MR3-UI and Grafana

 We need a PersistentVolume for storing data for MR3-UI and Prometheus.
-The user should update values-timeline.yaml to use a desired type of PersistentVolume.
+The user should update timeline/values-timeline.yaml to use a desired type of PersistentVolume.
 In our example, we create a PersistentVolume using NFS.
 The PersistentVolume should be writable to the user with UID 1000.

-Open values-timeline.yaml and set the following fields.
+Open timeline/values-timeline.yaml and set the following fields.

 workDir: